alex-gamero/100-days-of-code/r2-log.md

 ### R2D26
 Today I was able to finish a group project.
 The presentation is next week, and everything is ready.

+### R2D27
+These last few weeks I did a lot of group work for different courses.
+We used GitHub for most of themm it was really fun.